NABEEL004/IE4717_DentalClinic/README.md

 4. retype password and mobile phone number alignment???

+5. client side manipulation.
+Deletion of required field in 'input' tag.
+Accidentally entered the websites that should not be accessible?

+6. how to maintain the state of log in???

+7. assume doctors have unique name(they cant have the same name)

+8. implement logout button otherwise clear the caches manually

 TODO:

 1. input validation for create new account:<br>a. the max(min) length of NAME and no illegal chars<BR>